tursodatabase/libsql/rusqlite/README.md

 There are other, less obvious things that may result in a panic as well, such as calling `collect()` on a `SqliteRows` and then trying to use the collected rows.

-The method `query_map()` is an alternative to `query()` and is guaranteed not to panic.
-This method returns an iterator over rows after they have been mapped to a static type, e.g., types without references to other values.
+Strongly consider using the method `query_map()` instead, if you can.
+`query_map()` returns an iterator over rows-mapped-to-some-`'static`-type.
+This iterator does not have any of the above issues with panics due to attempting to access stale rows.

 ## Author